 Maja Pawinska Sims has been the EMEA editor of PRovoke Media since January 2018.
 She has been writing about public relations and communications for 22 years, first as features editor of PRWeek and then as a freelance writer and editor for PR agencies and their clients around the world, including three years as Weber Shandwick’s EMEA editor.
 She was named Journalist of the Year at the Global Women in Marketing Awards in 2019, where the judges noted: “Maja proves how empathy can drive brilliant editorial thinking.
 She is clearly an absolute expert in her field and proves that you can challenge an industry while also championing it.”

 Group President, Integrated Communications, Real Chemistry

-Senior Vice President and Global Chief Communications Officer, Walgreens Boots Alliance
+Senior Vice President, Global Communication Officer, Walgreens Boots Alliance

 Aaron Radelet oversees all communications globally across the organization – externally, internally and for every brand.
 His team’s responsibilities include media relations, employee communications, executive communications, financial communications, digital communications, corporate-responsibility communications and corporate events.

 Previously, Radelet served as Hilton Worldwide’s Chief Communications Officer and Senior Vice President, as well as Vice President of Global Communications.
 He headed communications at the corporate level across Hilton’s 14 brands and 5,000 properties in 105 countries during the company’s unprecedented growth.
 At Sprint Nextel, he led the communications for the entertainment division, and at AOL Time Warner, Radelet successfully announced the new AOL for Mac OS X, as well as initiatives with other AOL Time Warner divisions such as HBO, TNT and Time Warner Cable.